jjwtay/graphSchemaToJson/README.md

 - Add `directivesKeys: string[]` to `fields` since directives order matters.
 - Figure out better way to use `astNodes` than all the guards and guessing.
-- Use classes to make it easier to customize and extend the functionality
 - Clean up codebase.